Navigating India's Evolving Crypto Regulatory Landscape

 The Future of Crypto in India

-However, risks remain, regulatory uncertainty, high taxation, scams, and market volatility continue to affect investor sentiment.
-Institutional participation may increase once licensing frameworks and custody rules are introduced, likely in 2026.
+Challenges such as regulatory uncertainty, taxes, scams, and volatility still impact investor confidence.
+Institutional participation is likely to increase once licensing and custody rules are in place.

 Disclaimer: Crypto products and NFTs are unregulated and can be highly risky.
 There may be no regulatory recourse for any loss from such transactions.
 Please do your own research before investing and seek independent legal/financial advice if you are unsure about the investments.